Current travel advisories for Nicaragua

 Brief summary:

-Reissued with obsolete COVID-19 page links removed.
-Reconsider travel to Nicaragua due to limited healthcare availability and arbitrary enforcement of laws.
-Exercise increased caution in Nicaragua due to crime, and wrongful detentions.
-Country Summary: The government of Nicaragua arbitrarily enforces laws for political purposes.
-Throughout Nicaragua, government officials and law enforcement continue to target those opposed to the rule of President Ortega.
-The government and its affiliated groups have been reported to: Systematically target opposition figures (regardless of nationality), including former allies, political activists, business representatives, clergy, human rights advocates, and members of the press.
-Arbitrarily target pro-democracy advocates.
-Prevent certain individuals from departing Nicaragua by air or land for political reasons.
-Arbitrarily seize and/or search private property including personal phones and computers for anti-government content.
-Arbitrarily charge individuals with terrorism, money laundering, and organized crime offenses for political reasons.
-U.S. citizens have reported being subject to this treatment.
-U.S. citizen residents of Nicaragua also report increased scrutiny of alleged political speech and additional scrutiny by immigration officials.
+Reissued with updates to information on arbitrary enforcement of laws.
+Reconsider travel to Nicaragua due to arbitrary enforcement of laws, the risk of wrongful detention, and limited healthcare availability.
+Exercise increased caution in Nicaragua due to crime.
+Country Summary: Throughout Nicaragua, government and law enforcement officials continue to target individuals and organizations seen as opponents of President Daniel Ortega and his wife, Vice President Rosario Murillo.
+U.S. citizens, including dual Nicaraguan-U.S. citizens, have been subject to revocation of Nicaraguan citizenship, reentry bans, expulsion, and other actions.
+The government and its affiliated groups have been reported to: Arbitrarily prevent individuals from entering or departing Nicaragua by air or land for perceived associations.
+Search personal phones, computers, and documents for anti-government content, limit photography of government property, and sometimes seize devices.
+Systematically target individuals for political reasons, regardless of nationality, including former allies, political activists, business representatives, clergy, human rights advocates, civil society leaders, academics, and members of the press.
+Arbitrarily target pro-democracy advocates and their family members.
+Confiscate privately-owned land, residences, financial assets, and personal property without warning or due process.
+Arbitrarily detain, accuse, and charge individuals with terrorism, money laundering, and organized crime offenses for political reasons without respect for fair trial guarantees.
+U.S. citizen residents of Nicaragua also report increased scrutiny of alleged political speech.
+U.S. citizens arrested in Nicaragua may find themselves subject to prolonged detention without charges or respect of fair trial guarantees.
+The judicial process lacks transparency, especially in politically motivated arrests and property dispute cases.
+Political influence and pressure may influence the outcome of legal proceedings.
 The Department has determined the risk of wrongful detention of U.S. nationals by the Government of Nicaragua exists.
 Travelers should exercise increased caution and be alert to the risks of crime, including violent crimes such as sexual assault and armed robbery.
 Poor infrastructure in parts of the country limits the Embassy’s ability to assist U.S. citizens in emergencies.
-U.S. government personnel may be subject to restrictions on their movements at any time.
+U.S. government personnel under Chief of Mission security responsibility may be subject to restrictions on their movements at any time.
 Read the country information page for additional information on travel to Nicaragua.

 Danger level: 4